yubrajparajuli/cat-dog-cnn/README.md

 - Each experiment is a single training run; small differences (e.g. padding same vs valid, within ~1 point) are within normal run-to-run variance from random weight initialization rather than necessarily meaningful effects.
 Only the augmentation result (a ~5-6 point jump) is large enough to be a confident finding.
 - No cross-validation was used, due to time/compute constraints.
-- Per course structure, Dense layer theory was intentionally not covered in depth yet — a single-neuron output layer was used as the minimum necessary classifier head, with GlobalAveragePooling explored separately as a Dense-minimizing alternative.

 ## Running it